lingtalfi/kamille-installer-tool/README.md

-kamille help                                # displays this help kamille newapp {appName}                    # creates a kamille application with the given name in the current directory kamille newapp --in-place                   # creates a kamille application inside the current directory (which must be empty)
+kamille help                                # displays this help kamille newapp {appName}                    # creates a kamille application with the given name in the current directory kamille newapp --in-place                   # creates a kamille application inside the current directory (which must be empty) kamille newmodule --name={moduleName}       # creates a kamille module inside the current application

+kamille newpage --module={moduleName} ...   # creates a kamille page in the current application

+    The "newpage" commands accepts all the paramers below, which you can specify in one of two ways:
+    - using the command line args
+    - creating a kit-newpage.ini file at the root of your app, those are the default values if the argument is not specified in the command line

+    The possible parameters are:

+    - module: mandatory, the module name
+    - route: default=Dummy_Route     (will be automatically prefixed with the module name)
+    - controllerModelDir: default=null, the directory where controller models are looked for
+    - controllerModel: default=Dummy, the name of the controller model to use (inside the controllerModelDir)
+    - uri: default=null, the uri of the page (if null, will be based on the route
+    - controllerDir: default=Pages, the name of the dir in which the controller file will be generated
+    - controllerString: default=null, the name of the controller; if null, some default name will be generated based on the route
+    - env: default=front (back|front), defines where to create the routes

 MODULES
 ==============